apache/spark/docs/sql-programming-guide.md

 // Apply a schema to an RDD of JavaBeans and register it as a table.
 JavaSchemaRDD schemaPeople = sqlContext.applySchema(people, Person.class);
 schemaPeople.registerTempTable("people");

 // SQL can be run over RDDs that have been registered as tables.
 JavaSchemaRDD teenagers = sqlContext.sql("SELECT name FROM people WHERE age >= 13 AND age <= 19")

+// The results of SQL queries are SchemaRDDs and support all the normal RDD operations.
+// The columns of a row in the result can be accessed by ordinal.
+List<String> teenagerNames = teenagers.map(new Function<Row, String>() {
+  public String call(Row row) {
+    return "Name: " + row.getString(0);
+  }
+}).collect();

+{% endhighlight %}

+Another way to turns an RDD to table is to use `applySchema`.
+Here is an example.
+{% highlight java %}
+// Import factory methods provided by DataType. import org.apache.spark.sql.api.java.DataType
+// Import StructType and StructField import org.apache.spark.sql.api.java.StructType
+// Import Row.
+import org.apache.spark.sql.api.java.Row

+// sc is an existing JavaSparkContext.
+JavaSQLContext sqlContext = new org.apache.spark.sql.api.java.JavaSQLContext(sc);

+// Load a text file and convert each line to a JavaBean.
+JavaRDD<String> people = sc.textFile("examples/src/main/resources/people.txt");

+// Define the schema that will be applied to the RDD.
+List<StructField> fields = new ArrayList<StructField>(2);
+    fields.add(DataType.createStructField("name", DataType.StringType, true));
+    fields.add(DataType.createStructField("age", DataType.IntegerType, true));
+StructType schema = DataType.createStructType(fields);

+// Convert records of the RDD (people) to rows.
+JavaRDD<Row> rowRDD = people.map(
+  new Function<Person, Row>() {
+    public Row call(Person person) throws Exception {
+      return Row.create(person.getName(), person.getAge());
+    }
+  });

+// Apply the schema to the RDD.
+JavaSchemaRDD peopleSchemaRDD = javaSqlCtx.applySchema(rowRDD, schema);

+// Register the SchemaRDD as a table. peopleSchemaRDD.registerTempTable("people")

+// SQL can be run over RDDs that have been registered as tables.
+JavaSchemaRDD teenagers = sqlContext.sql("SELECT name FROM people WHERE age >= 13 AND age <= 19")